gerlov/Project_One/README.md

 is a network-based multiplayer game in classic 2D maze style, where players navigate through a labyrinth to find the exit and escape before the Minotaur catches them.

-Developed by students from KTH Royal Institute of Technology as part of the course CM1008 VT24 Projektkurs i Applikationsutveckling (60476).
+Developed by students from KTH Royal Institute of Technology as part of the course CM1008 VT24 Project Course in Application Development (60476).

 Team: @gerlov, @Majwt, @BaronBalt, @CJPob, @juliazubko